Bea Miller: 2016–2018: Aurora

-2019–present: Touring and Elated!
+2019–2025: Touring and Elated!

 In February 2019, Miller announced her first headlining tour titled "Nice To Meet U Tour".
 On March 1, she released the lead single off her upcoming third studio album, titled "It's Not U It's Me", which is a collaboration with American R&B singer 6lack.
 Following this, she released the single "Feel Something" and announced her "Sunsets in Outerspace Tour".
 In August 2019, Bea Miller released the single "Feels Like Home" with Canadian singer-songwriter Jessie Reyez.
 A collaboration with production team Snakehips titled, "Never Gonna Like You", was released in September 2019.

 Miller released the single "That Bitch" in November 2019, independently from her record label.
 She portrayed League of Legends character Evelynn in the virtual musical group K/DA for "The Baddest" a single from K/DA's EP All Out with Miyeon, Soyeon and Wolftyla.
 In September 2020, Bea Miller would release a series of compilation EPs which consisted of; Quarantine on September 4, Sad Boy Hours on September 18 and Lust on September 24.

 On October 7, 2020, Bea Miller announced the release of the single "Wisdom Teeth" which would be released on October 9 and serve as the lead single to Miller's EP Elated!, which was released on October 23, 2020.
 On November 6, 2021, Miller's single "Playground" was featured in the first act of the League of Legends animated series Arcane; this single was released the same day.
 The single's music video was part of the opening ceremony for the 2021 League of Legends World Championship.

 On January 13, 2023, Miller's single "Lonely Bitch" was released on her own record label, Gauche Records.
 The record label was created by Miller in partnership with ADA, a music distribution company owned by Warner Music Group.

+2026–present: New record deal and Mr. Peaked In High School

+On May 5, 2026, it was reported that Miller had signed a new record deal with Republic Records.
+On signing Miller, Republic's Chairwoman and Chief Creative Officer Wendy Goldstein stated, "Bea has a way of telling truths through her music that feels incredibly rare, and we're really excited to be a part of her journey.".
+Miller's first release with the label, "Depressed on the Internet", was released on May 8, 2026.
+On August 7, Miller announced on Instagram that her third studio album, Mr. Peaked In High School, would be released on September 18, 2026.